Sheila stared at the ground, striding by herself in the hallway. Nobody seemed to care that she was unfamiliar. Nobody seemed to even notice her.

 He had confided in her, which was so uncharacteristic of his nature.
 Being a reserved person, he was determined to take most of his secrets to the grave with him.
 But, seeing as Sheila was the only person that had expressed genuine interest and concern for him, he shared bits and pieces of his personal life with her.
 There were years of abuse, years of mistreatment and horror that he had endured and witnessed - and the things he had confided in her were merely the tip of the iceberg.
 Still, Sheila was there to support him - to lend a listening ear, to give him guidance, to reassure him that he didn't have to suffer alone.

-For the first time in his life, he felt that someone cared about him.
-Whenever he was with her, he felt like he was at home.
-Her smile made him feel warm and safe, giving him hope for a better future.
-When he looked into her eyes, he could see galaxies instead of pupils.
+For the first time in his life, someone cared about him.
+Whenever he was with her, he was at home.
+Her smile made him feel warm, giving him hope for a better future.
 He was beginning to feel emotions again, to feel connected with someone, to enjoy talking to another person.
 Hours would go by talking to this girl and it felt like minutes.
 Every time he kissed her, the world had stopped, leaving just the two of them to wander the earth together.
 Holding her in his arms felt so right, as if she was made for him, like the missing jigsaw piece that completed him.

 She made him feel happy...
 Something that he hadn't felt for more than half of his life.
 And he was addicted.
 Addicted to the way she made him feel.
 Addicted to her.